 Personal life:

-Ramadan holds an MFA in Creative Writing from the University of British Columbia and an honorary doctorate in Humane Letters from Adler University.
+Ramadan holds an MFA in Creative Writing from the University of British Columbia, an honorary doctorate in Humane Letters from Adler University, and the designation of Canada Scholar.
 He lives in Vancouver with his husband, Matthew, and their two dogs, Freddie and Dolly.
 When he’s not writing or speaking, you’ll probably find him playing video games — with fierce commitment and questionable skill.